 You Will Learn:

-Coach Tobin Anderson is the Head Coach of the St. Thomas Aquinas Spartans.
+Tobin Anderson was previously the Head Coach of the St. Thomas Aquinas Spartans.
 During his tenure, he has averaged over 23 wins a season, has a .752 winning percentage, and has led his team to six consecutive NCAA DII Tournament appearances.
 He has also been voted ECC Coach of the Year twice.
 Coach Anderson has over 16 years of coaching at the NCAA Division I, II and III levels.

 Anderson joined the Spartan staff in 2013, as the 7th head coach in the program's history, bringing over 16 years of coaching experience at the Division I, II and III levels.
 Anderson comes to STAC after a two year stint as an assistant coach for Division I Siena College.
 He had an immediate impact with the Saints as he led them to one of the most remarkable seasons in school history.
 With only a 6-man player rotation, Siena greatly overachieved with an 11-4 home record and a run to the MAAC Tournament semifinals.

 Before his time at Siena, Anderson was an established head coach at the Division III level at Hamilton College and Clarkson University.
 While at Hamilton, he posted a 118-63 record over a seven year span, with a .652 winning percentage.
-The Continentals reached the league tournament five out of his seven years, including a tournament championship and a trip to the NCAA DIII tournament.
-Anderson guided his team to the second round of the NCAA's in 2006 as well as three regular season titles.

 Walk through the pressing defensive system so that you can learn the basics and the subtleties that make this system so effective.
 You’ll learn the keys to player positioning and how to identify and hold players accountable for maximum effort when playing this defense.